-I have read, understand, and agree to each of the items on the previous page are information that I have provided regarding this distribution request is true and a knowledge.

-Owner Name

-Owner Signature Date (MMDDYYYY)

-X

-If signing as fiduciary, in what capacity are you acting?

-○ POA ○ Conservator/Guardian ○ Other

-Spousal Acknowledgements and Signature

-Consent of spouse is required for distributions from 403(b) plans that are subject to the Security Act (ERISA).
-If you are unsure if your plan is subject to ERISA (and conseque requirements) check with your plan sponsor.
-(Usually your employer).
-Generally: 403(b) plans sponsored by a governmental entity such as a public school or universidade 403(b) plans sponsored by a church or qualified church controlled organization are ERISA, however some exceptions may apply. ently spousal consent ersity are not subject to ERISA. re generally not subject to

-• 403(b) plans sponsored by a 501(c)(3) (non-profit) organization may be subject to ERISA depending on the design and operation of the plan.
+I have read, understand, and agree to each of the items on the previous prinformation that I have provided regarding this distribution request is trucknowledge.
+Owner Name Owner Signature Date (MMDDYYYY) X If signing as fiduciary, in what capacity are you acting? ○ POA ○ Conservator/Guardian ○ Other Spousal Acknowledgements and Signature Consent of spouse is required for distributions from 403(b) plans that are subject Security Act (ERISA).
+If you are unsure if your plan is subject to ERISA (and corequirements) check with your plan sponsor (usually your employer).
+Generally: 403(b) plans sponsored by a governmental entity such as a public school of 403(b) plans sponsored by a church or qualified church controlled organization ERISA, however some exceptions may apply.
+403(b) plans sponsored by a 501(c)(3) (non-profit) organization may be sure and operation of the plan. or university are not subject to ERISA. ation are generally not subject to Spousal Consent The spouse's signature must be witnessed by either the Plan Sponsor/ Administrator or a Notary Public.
+Owner's marital status: Single Married Widowed Divorced I understand that, as the owner's spouse, I have certain rights concerning his receive any death benefits unless I consent to another disposition.
+I hereby c withdrawal and I acknowledge that this consent will have the effect of waiving withdrawal. onsent to the above requested Spouse Name Spouse Social Security Number Spouse Signature Date (MMDDYYYY)

-Spousal Consent

-The spouse's signature must be witnessed by either the Plan Sponsor/Adminis trator or a Notary Public.

-Owner's marital status: Single Married Widowed Divorced

-I understand that, as the owner's spouse, I have certain rights concerning his or her benefits, including the right to receive any death benefits unless I consent to another disposition.
-I hereby consent to the above requested withdrawal and I acknowledge that this consent will have the effect of waiving any and all rights concerning this withdrawal.

-Spouse Name Spouse Social Security Number

-Spouse Signature Date (MMDDYYYY)

-X

-Notarization

-State of :

-County of :

-On , 20 , personally appeared before me,

-Month, Date who is personally known to me whose identity I proved on the basis of

-whose identity I proved on the basis of whose identity I proved on the basis of a credible witness ,

-Signatures and Ackn nowledgements continued on next page
+Notarization State of : County of : On , 20 , Month, Date , Name of S personally appeared before me, who is personally known to me whose identity I proved on the basis of whose identity I proved on the oath/affirmation a credible witness and Acknowledgements continued on next nage